-Week 11, Friday 18 May 2012
+Week 6, Friday 18 January 2013

-Tutorial preparation, participation and peerwise
+Tutorial preparation and participation

-Students will be assessed on preparation and participation in tutorial activities and their use of peerwise.
+Students will be assessed on preparation and participation in tutorial activities, including the questions to be given in the final 2 hours of the Week 6 tutorial.

-Preparation will be assessed in terms of thoroughness.
-Participation will be assessed in terms of contributions to group discussions and level of engagement in tutorial activities.
-Relevance and quality of peerwise submitted questions
+- 1. Preparation will be assessed in terms of thoroughness - 2.
+Participation will be assessed in terms of contributions to group discussions and level of engagement in tutorial activities - 3.
+Relevance and quality of submitted questions from the Week 6 tutorial